kbss-cvut/jopa-examples/example04-jopa-spring/README.md

 ### Features

+- Named native queries

-This example does not show any significant JOPA features.
-To see such examples, consult the other examples.
-Instead, this demo shows integration of JOPA with CDI frameworks like Spring.
+This example does not show any other significant JOPA features.
+To see more features, consult the other examples.
+This demo mainly shows integration of JOPA with CDI frameworks like Spring.

+#### Named native queries

+The `cz.cvut.kbss.jopa.example04.model.Student` contains a declaration of two named native queries - a _find all_ query and a query selecting by a key.
+The second query shows how parameters can be set in named native queries when used in a DAO.
+See `cz.cvut.kbss.jopa.example04.persistence.dao.StudentDao` for example of the named native query usage.

 #### EntityManagerFactory as a Spring Bean